laurenda3/skills-communicate-using-markdown/index.md

-I added a few texts to the document.
+I have now added a picture.